10 Facts You Need to Know About Colon Cancer

 - Flexible sigmoidoscopy

-7. All men and women should have a colonoscopy at age 50
+7. All men and women should have a screening colonoscopy as early as age 45

 8. Colorectal screening saves lives